Preventing Mother To Child

 Destinies Changed

-Of the nearly 400 infected women Gao Liping and other project colleagues have treated, just three mothers delivered HIV+ babies.
+Of the nearly 500 infected women Dr. Gao Liping and other project colleagues have treated, just three mothers delivered HIV+ babies.
 The China AIDS Initiative gives technical and financial support that enables Dr. Gao and other dedicated professionals to provide pMTCT interventions at the highest standards of care.
 Now Mrs. Zhang laughs, and cries, knowing her son will live out his destiny.
 Dr. Gao wipes tears away as well, and attends to her next patient.
 Such joy and sadness are often joined in her work.

 What We Do